Brand

 Now that you know the Total Dynamic Head (10 m) and the flow rate (230 lpm), you can use this information to find the size of pump you will need to efficiently turn over your pool.

-By using the numbers we have calculated above (Flow Rate 230 lpm and 10 m Total Dynamic Head) and this flow chart, you will arrive at the conclusion that CTX 280 pump would be the suitable size.
+To find the ideal pump size, use the calculated flow rate and TDH.
+A pool pump size calculator can help you match these values to the appropriate pump.
+By using the numbers we have calculated above (Flow Rate 230 lpm and 10 m Total Dynamic Head) and the flow chart below, you will arrive at the conclusion that CTX 280 pump would be the suitable size.

 Note: Flow charts can be found in Resources > Brochure on the pool pump pages.